 After arriving at Bilbao airport we will drive to our first hotel, at Riano, in the Picos de Europa.
 A healthy population of Iberian Wolves live in the mountains here, while Wildcats can be found in the daytime in fields near our hotel.
-On day four we will drive west, to the pretty village of Pola de Somiedo, in the heart of the Parque Natural de Somiedo.
+On day four we will drive west to the pretty village of Pola de Somiedo, in the heart of the Parque Natural de Somiedo.
 This is the stronghold of the Cantabrian Brown Bear, an endangered subspecies of the widespread Brown Bear.
 Usually hidden in the vast beech woods, they venture onto the open hillsides to gorge on autumn berries at this time of year.
 On the afternoon of day seven we will drive back to Bilbao, staying in a hotel next to the airport in advance of our flight home.

 PICOS DE EUROPA

 Arriving around lunchtime, we will soon be on the road heading west from Bilbao.
 A new motorway offers spectacular views along the coast whilst allowing us to cover the miles quite easily.
 Once we head inland the scenery quickly changes and the stupendous limestone peaks of the Picos de Europa appear on the horizon.
-We will make our way to Riano, at the south end of the national park, our base for the first three nights.
+We will make our way to Riano, at the southern end of the national park, our base for the first three nights.

 The next morning we will make our first excursion to look for wolves.
 There are some 18 to 20 packs of Iberian Wolf in the area.
 Every spring our local guides try to locate four or five of the most accessible packs, getting to know their daily routines.
 They make a special effort to find the places where the adults leave their young when on hunting trips, and it is to one of these spots that we will head.
 So the hard work will have already been done.
 All we have to do is get up quite early, go by 4x4 into the mountains, walk the last bit to get into position, then wait.
-The whole operation is so well organised that our chances of seeing these normally secretive creatures is very high.
+The whole operation is so well organised that our chances of seeing these secretive creatures is very high.
 Sooner or later the adults should return and we will watch them engaged in their social activities such as feeding, playing, territory marking and bonding.

 While waiting and watching for wolves, there are lots of other things to see.
-Red Deer are numerous on the mid-elevation slopes whilst Cantabrian Chamois, a type of alpine antelope, is found higher up.
+Red Deer are numerous on the mid-elevation slopes whilst Cantabrian Chamois, a type of alpine antelope, are found higher up.
 Griffon Vultures soar overhead, whilst both Golden Eagle and Peregrine are occasionally seen.
 This is passage time too, so groups of Honey Buzzards, plus occasional Marsh and Montaguís Harriers, Short-toed and Booted Eagles, and Black Kites should be seen passing overhead.
 A few Egyptian Vultures should also remain after the breeding season.

 A special mention should also be made of another star mammal here.
 In late summer local farmers, practicing a very traditional method of farming, cut hay from the fields in the lush valley bottoms.
 This exposes the burrows of countless numbers of small rodents.
-The normally shy Wildcats come out of the beech woods in the afternoon and can be seen hunting in broad daylight.
+The normally shy Wildcats come out of the beech woods in the late afternoon and can be seen hunting in broad daylight.
 There is a very healthy population here, and studies have shown that they are not subject to hybridization with domestic cats.
 With care and patience we can expect great views of this fantastic predator.